dchudz/odsc-2015-workflow/reveal.js/slides.md

 ----

-##  Problem: Hard to get up to speed on a new project
+(Hard to get up to speed on a new project)

 ----

 ## Problem: The code doesn't work anymore